ansys/pymapdl/docker/make_container.rst

 To install Ansys MAPDL product on an Ubuntu machine you can follow :ref:`install_mapdl` if you are using the graphical user interface or :ref:`installing_ansys_in_wsl` for the command line interface.
-The later approach can be reused with small differences in a continuous integration workflow.
+The later approach can be reused with small changes in a continuous integration workflow.

 Build Docker image